raisfordiner/the-everything-shop/docs/typst/000_front_matter/008_technologies_used.typ

 *Frontend:*
 - *React*: For building the component-based user interface.
 - *Redux*: For global state management (user session, cart).
-- *TailwindCSS/Vanilla CSS*: For styling the application.
+- *Vanilla CSS*: For styling the application.

 *Backend:*
 - *Node.js & Express*: For the server-side runtime and RESTful API framework.